ashki23/Linux-notes/Bootable_Windows.md

 ```
 4. Open WoeUSB and copy the Windows image to the USB drive

+**Note:** if you can accecss to a Windows device, that would be a better way to use [Rufus](https://rufus.ie/) to creat the bootable USB.

 **HP users:** On HP laptops you need to enable `legacy support` in `Boot Options` under `System Configuration`.
 To access to the Boot Option Menu restart the computer and press `Ecs` untill the boot menu shows up.

 **GRUB:** You can change the GRUB settings in your Linux computer to access boot menu at the boot-time.
 To do that, open `/etc/default/grub` file and change `GRUB_TIMEOUT` from 0 seconds to 5 seconds.
 Save changes and `run sudo update-grub` to apply changes.

 ---
 Copyright 2018-2019, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)